-An arched breakwater looks like an aqueduct.
+An arched breakwater looks like an aqueduct with a single tier.

 The arches are supported by massive piles, which are made of stone or concrete.
 According to Brandon et al. (2014), the Latin word pila designates “a large mass of concrete, generally square in plan, and often a cube or upright rectangular prism in shape”.
 The ratio of pile width over opening between adjacent piles is as follows on the Pont du Gard: